-By creating a feedback loop (or a smart feedback loop), you’re creating a way to more accurately spot your errors and identify potential improvements that are having an effect on your learning.
+By creating a feedback loop, you’re creating a way to more accurately spot your errors and identify potential improvements to your learning routine.
 One study conducted at Brunel University, UK explains:

 “A feedback loop [provides]…the necessary information for adaptive measures to achieve the desired levels of teaching and learning objectives.”

 For some skills, you’ll be able to track results and measurements yourself.
-You could throw together some useful Google Forms to provide you with feedback, then adapt your approach based on the results.
+One easy option is to collect progress data using Google Forms to provide you with feedback.
+You can then use this data to adjust your future approach.

 There are similar communities and forums for virtually anything you want to study.
-The experts in each of these offer an invaluable feedback loop to keep your skills improving faster than simply practicing over and over.
+The experts in each of these offer an invaluable feedback loop to help you keep improving.

 2. Deliberate Practice

-To go back to Anders Ericsson, much of his research has been focused on Deliberate Practice, which I’ve discussed before, and the following video explains it well.
+To go back to Anders Ericsson, much of his research has been focused on Deliberate Practice.
+The following video explains it well.

-In the article mentioned I explored Deliberate Practice, which is seen by some as one of the most efficient ways to learn.
-That is, to focus very deliberately on the sub-skills that make up an overall skill.
+Deliberate Practice is seen by some as one of the most efficient ways to learn.
+That is, to focus very deliberately on the narrow sub-skills needed to make up an overall skill.

 Based on his research on Deliberate Practice, Ericsson writes:

-“The effects of mere experience differ greatly from those of Deliberate Practice, where individuals concentrate on actively trying to go beyond their current abilities.”
+“The effects of mere experience [of performing a skill] differ greatly from those of Deliberate Practice, where individuals concentrate on actively trying to go beyond their current abilities.”

 3. Become a Teacher

-The participatory methods, however, offer much more promise.
-The “Group Discussions” (50% retention), as mentioned previously, could be fostered through mastermind groups or online critiques.
+Participatory methods, however, offer much more promise.
+“Group Discussions” (50% retention), as mentioned previously, could be fostered through mastermind groups or online critiques.
 “Practice by Doing” (75% retention) is where Deliberate Practice comes in.
-But with “Teaching Others” reportedly offering a 90% retention rate, we can’t ignore this strategy.
+But with “Teaching Others” reportedly offering a 90% retention rate, we cannot ignore this strategy.

 “If you can’t explain it to a six year old, you don’t understand it yourself.” –Einstein

-Taking this approach means that you have to truly understand a very specific area of study before being able to teach it to others.
-This gives you the motivation and responsibility to really get to grips with that topic.
+Deciding to become a teacher means thoroughly understanding a very specific area of study before being able pass on that knowledge others.
+This gives you the motivation and responsibility to really get to grips with a topic.

 If you’re at an advanced level, you could use sites like Private Tutoring At Home to find tutoring gigs.
-If you wanted something with less responsibility, you could answer relevant questions on Quora, Reddit, or a subject forum.
+If you wanted something with less responsibility, you could answer relevant questions on Quora, Reddit, or a relevant online forum.

-One favorite option is to start a blog where you can publish posts explaining your findings, methods, and results.
-If you want to write posts, but don’t want to set up a blog, you could write on Medium, or even start a private Facebook group and invite people to join.
-There are plenty of options.
+Or if you want to keep things simple, start a WordPress blog to share your findings, methods, and results.
+If you don’t want to set up a blog, you can publish directly to Medium, or even start a YouTube channel to share what you’re learning

-As I’ve explained, Gladwell’s 10,000-Hour Rule is based on very unstable foundations.
-Luckily for us, the alternative is far preferable.
+As explained, Gladwell’s 10,000-Hour Rule is based on very unstable foundations.
+Luckily for us, the alternative is far more preferable.